Nauja/moro8/README.md

 It is extensible because:

-  * You can register hooks at runtime for handling additional opcodes providing new features
+  * You can register handlers at runtime for handling additional opcodes providing new features
   * You can completely change how the memory is accessed and even implement some pagination

 It is portable because: